-The five east Kent councils of Ashford, Canterbury, Dover, Shepway and Thanet are looking into the possibility of merging into a single district council.
+The district councils of Ashford, Canterbury, Dover, Shepway and Thanet have been looking into the feasibility of establishing a new single council for East Kent.

-Councillors from all five authorities agreed in July 2016 to explore the advantages and disadvantages of a merger and examine how a merged council could operate.
+Councillors from all five authorities agreed in July 2016 to explore the advantages and disadvantages of a merger and to examine how a new single council could operate.

-The purpose of a potential merger was set out in a ‘statement of intent’ agreed by all the councils.
-We are looking at whether a potential merger would:
+The purpose of a potential merger was set out in a 'Statement of Intent’ agreed by all the councils.

-You can also read our Frequently Asked Questions which were published ahead of publication of the Business Case.
+You can read our Frequently Asked Questions which were published ahead of publication of the Business Case.